Is It Okay To Stop Talking To My Toxic Mother?

 If you have decided to stop talking to a toxic parent, you don’t necessarily need to avoid family gatherings or withdraw from positive relationships with other relatives.
 If family gatherings are important, you can still attend and enjoy them.
 You might need to prepare yourself for some awkwardness and discomfort—and you might need an escape plan if a toxic parent’s behavior becomes intolerable—but you don’t need to cut yourself off from things you want to do.
 However, if you don’t want to go, avoid feeling guilty about it.
 You can give a polite but firm no. Expressing yourself firmly and simply can leave no room for misinterpretation.

-Avoiding interactions and coping with unexpected encounters
+Avoiding interactions and coping with unexpected encounters with a toxic parent

 A toxic parent may be very persistent once you’ve withdrawn from the relationship.
 Making yourself unavailable might be necessary.
 Screening calls and texts can be wise.
 If communication is necessary, a short email may be the least aggressive way to contact.
 If the toxic parent lives near you and unexpectedly shows up, you can try to keep interactions to a minimum and avoid getting drawn in by saying that you aren’t available or need to leave.